American bison: Population bottleneck and near extinction

 Bison went from numbering an estimated 60 million individuals (Note: The 60 million estimation is based on an observation made by Colonel R.I.
 Dodge along the Arkansas River in Kansas in 1871.) before the 1870s to becoming nearly extinct in the 1880s.
 This was due to the mass slaughtering of bison during the 1870s, which caused the plains bison population to undergo a population bottleneck.
-The bottleneck resulted in a founding population of around 100 individuals, split into six herds, five of which were managed by private ranchers and one managed by the New York Zoological Park (now the Bronx Zoo).
+The bottleneck resulted in a founding population of plains bison around 100 individuals, split into six herds, five of which were managed by private ranchers and one managed by the New York Zoological Park (now the Bronx Zoo).
 Additionally, a wild herd consisting of 25 individuals in Yellowstone National Park survived the bottleneck.

+Mass killings of bisons was described as "a form of biocide in service of genocide" and "part of the campaign to ethnically cleanse Native Americans from the land".

 Each of the privately ranched herds had an initial effective population size (N_{e}) of an estimated 5 to 7 individuals, for a total combined effective population size of between 30 and 50 individuals, from which all of the modern plains bison descend.
 While these herds have remained mostly isolated, some more than others, there has been some interbreeding between the herds over the past 150 years.

 The conservation efforts and copious amounts of data taken on American bison populations allow for American bison to serve as a useful study case of population bottlenecking and its effects.
 This is especially true of the Texas State Bison Herd, which underwent very extreme genetic bottlenecking, with a founding population of only 5 individuals.